Boat Rental Spain

 La Manga: Just to the north of Cartagena and in the lee of Cape Palos is La Manga - thanks to the spit, it has a large protected sailing area in Mar Menor.

-Torrovieja: This Costa Blanca town can also be used as a starting point for your Costa Calida sailing holiday.
+Torrovieja: This Costa Blanca town can also be used as a starting point for your Costa Calida sailing vacation.

 Costa del Sol